vpavlin/openshift-intern-workshop/README.md

 #### Liveness Probe

 Let's add the Liveness Probe the hard way:).
-Go back to OpenShift Console > Applications > Deployments > openshift-intern-worksho again, but this time click Actions > Edit YAML.
+Go back to *OpenShift Console > Applications > Deployments > openshift-intern-workshop* again, but this time click *Actions > Edit YAML*.

 Find the `readinessProbe` section, duplicate it and change the name to `livenessProbe`.
 Make sure the indentation is the same and you pasted the whole block right below the readiness probe block.